 At times, practising some form of meditation is the most effective technique I can employ to calm the mind and easily slip into sleep.
 I practise either mindfulness meditation (watching the inhalation and exhalation of breath or being watchful of my present experience, in general) or metta meditation (which involves repeating warm and friendly phrases, directed to myself and towards others).

 Studies indicate that mindfulness meditation can help you beat insomnia and from personal experience, metta meditation helps as well, I think for similar reasons as mindfulness, as it involves a present-minded focus on phrases, which offers respite from an overly active and anxious mind.

 Limit Your Exposure to Light

 Melatonin is a hormone that is released naturally in your body constrained by exposure to light that controls your sleep cycle.
-Your brain releases more melatonin when lights are dim – making you lethargic – and less when there’s more light, making you full alert.
+Your brain releases more melatonin when lights are dim – making you lethargic – and less when there’s more light, making you fully alert.
 Be that as it may, numerous other factors can adjust the release of melatonin from the body and also control the circadian rhythm.